wa7nwp/nwp2019/19500_nwp20/19502_jnos_for_smarties.md

 in the jnos-home/help folder.
 The same command shortcuts work so *he ec* is the same as *help echo*.
 + To quit, enter *ex(it)*.
 You will be prompted if you really want to exit.

+### Client Sessions

+At task, like pinging a host or logging in to the local BBS sets up a client session.
+The first session is under function key F1, second F2 and so on.
+When a session stops, you have to go to that session and hit enter to close it.
+If a session won't stop as expected you may have to close it from the command window with the  *close [session number]* command.

+The command window is Session 10.
+Standard tracing of packet data flos is under session 9.

 ### OS commands
 + JNOS has basic commands of a file operating system.  *dir*, *list*, *cd*, *more*
 + To shell out and run commands on the host system, *shell*.
 An alias shortcut for *shell* is *!*